 These otters, also known as Oriental Small-clawed Otters are the smallest species of otter in the world.
 Otters are mustelids, which is the same family as weasels.
 They are diurnal and in the wild they eat a variety of fish, crabs, invertebrates, reptiles, birds and small mammals.
 They use their sensitive webbed feet to find food under rocks on the river bed, their whiskers to detect prey in the water and their strong rudder-like tail to help them swim.
 They have 2 types of fur – one acts as a waterproof coat, the other a thermal layer to keep them warm.

 This species of otter uses special calls to communicate with each other.
 They make up to 12 different sounds.

-Are our 2 males are great friends and enjoy playing and swimming in their pond.
+Our pair of otters, Little John and Robin enjoy playing and swimming in their pond.
 However, they are creatures of routine – a little lunch, a swim then back to bed for a nap!